sridhar-max24/Customer-Segmentation-Analysis/README.md

    pip install -r requirements.txt
    ```
 3. Open the Jupyter Notebook and run the analysis.

-## 🤝 Contributing
-Feel free to contribute by improving analysis or adding new features!

 ---

 ### **✅ Step 5: Create `requirements.txt`**